 Management, under the supervision of the Internal Audit function, establishes risk management priorities and determines the measures to be implemented, ensuring that the processes are performed and working as intended.
+The ERM (Enterprise Risk Management) system affects and involves all of the organisation's staff.
+Due to the specific characteristics of Lar España, certain activities are carried out by specialist service providers which assist with significant processes such as:

-- Preparation of financial, accounting and tax information. - Half-yearly asset appraisals..
+- Investment and asset management, performed primarily by Grupo Lar. - Preparation of financial, accounting and tax information. - Half-yearly asset appraisals..

 Lar España follows detailed procedures for supervising the third parties responsible for these outsourced services to ensure that these suppliers perform the activities contemplated in the ERM system.
 The main participants in the ERM model are: